THE MATH HONORS PROGRAM

 - Senior Thesis: Information about the option of graduating with a Senior Thesis, including a list of recent senior theses

-Here is a link to the complete list of SUMR alumni, including details of the awards that SUMR students have garnered.
+Here is a link to the complete list of Honors Math alumni, including details of the awards they have garnered.

-Although it is a small program, SUMR participants have won more than 50 national fellowships --- more than any single department at Notre Dame --- including
+The students of this relatively small program have won more than 50 national fellowships --- more than any single department at Notre Dame --- including

 - 13 National Science Foundation Graduate Research Fellowships